Finnish grammar: Numbers

 In older Finnish, until about the early 20th Century, the same pattern was used up to one hundred: kolmeneljättä 'thirty-three'.

 Sentence structure

 Word order

-Since Finnish is an inflected language, word order within sentences can be much freer than, for example, English.
+Since Finnish is an agglutinative language, word order within sentences can be much freer than, for example, English.
 In English the strong subject–verb–object order typically indicates the function of a noun as either subject or object although some English structures allow this to be reversed.
 In Finnish sentences, however, the role of the noun is determined not by word order or sentence structure as in English but by case markings which indicate subject and object.

 The most usual neutral order, however, is subject–verb–object.
 But usually what the speaker or writer is talking about is at the head of the sentence.